Aristocraties/droids/Flo/Arduino/README.md

 ## Hardware Requirements

 - Arduino Nanos: These are available from a variety of sources, including Amazon.
 It's recommended to use name brand real ones to avoid programming issues often associated with knock-offs.
 - Waveshare 1.28 round LCDs: These can be found and purchased on [Waveshare's website](https://www.waveshare.com/1.28inch-lcd-module.htm) or on Amazon.
+Waveshare's documentation [wiki] (https://www.waveshare.com/wiki/1.28inch_LCD_Module#Documents).

 ## Connection Guide